Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 ## arrowButton() {: #infinity.ui.arrowButton_function .doc-function}

 Creates an arrow button on the UI with the specified id and direction.
+Returns a boolean indicating whether the button was clicked or not.

 Signature:
 ```